sanan244/Predicting-Closing-Stock-Price-with-Deep-Learning-and-TensorFlow/README.md

 Predicting-Number-of-Employees-with-Deep-Learning-and-TensorFlow

-This project predicts the closing price of a stock given a certain amount of discrete and continuous input attributes.
-The optimal model was created with TensorFlow with x varying hidden layers.
-The activation function was Relu, loss function was _______, and best accuracy achieved was _________.
+This project aims to predict the total number of fulltime employees for companies based on: Sector, Industry, Market Cap, Revenue Growth, Current Stock price, and earnings before interest.
+The dataset was found on kaggle(https://www.kaggle.com/andrewmvd/sp-500-stocks/version/48).